 Symptoms of TB disease depend on which part of the body is affected.
 TB of the lungs is by far the most common type, and symptoms include:

 - ongoing cough (lasting three weeks or longer), coughing up blood in your spit

 - weight loss, poor weight gain or loss of appetite (not feeling like eating)

 If you have been around someone who has TB disease, you should go to your doctor for tests.
 There are two tests that can be used to help detect TB infection: a TB skin test or TB blood test.

-- The skin test is used most often.
+- The skin test used to be the most common test.
 A small needle is used to put some testing material, called tuberculin, under your skin.
 In two to three days, you return to the health care worker, who will check to see if there is a reaction to the test.

-- In some cases, a TB blood test is used to test for TB infection.
+- Increasingly, a blood test (known as Quantiferon gold) is used to test for TB infection.
 This blood test measures how your immune system reacts to the germs that cause TB.